Digging deeperPlant Library

 A high quality evergreen garden shrub with an extremely dense, mounded habit of growth throughout its life, very compact and slow growing, rugged and hardy, excellent for form, texture and color detail in home gardens or for rock gardens; needs full sun

-Slowmound Mugo Pine has emerald green foliage.
+Slowmound Mugo Pine is a dwarf conifer which is primarily valued in the garden for its ornamental globe-shaped form.
+It has emerald green evergreen foliage.
 The needles remain emerald green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Slowmound Mugo Pine is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.